 Under the IBL, unsecured creditors are entitled to vote on the composition plan being offered by the debtor in both bankruptcy and PKPU proceedings.
-A composition plan will be deemed as approved by the creditors if it fulfils PKPU Voting
+A composition plan will be deemed as approved by the creditors if it fulfils PKPU voting requirements and bankruptcy voting requirements.